Find Teaching Schools

 Private not-for-profit Public vs. Private

 Approximately 33% of the students who attend this school take out loans.
-The typical student loan amount is $8,198 a year.
-The student loan default rate of 0.8% means most graduates are not struggling to pay off their loans.
+The average amount of student loans is $8,523 a year.
+URichmond has a 1.9% student default rate.
+This is excellent when you compare it to the national rate of 10.8%.

 #21